krishnapatil343/Krishna-Patil/README.md

 To run the toolbox you first need to install the required Python packages in an environment.
 To do this we will use **Anaconda**, which can be downloaded freely [here](https://www.anaconda.com/download/).
 If you are a more advanced user and have **Mamba** installed, use Mamba as it will install everything faster and without problems (highly recommended if you know about python environments).

-Once you have it installed on your PC, open the Anaconda prompt (in Mac and Linux, open a terminal window) and use the `cd` command (change directory) to go the folder where you have downloaded this repository (e.g., `cd C:\Users\kilian\Documents\Github\CoastSat`).
+Once you have it installed on your PC, open the Anaconda prompt (in Mac and Linux, open a terminal window) and use the `cd` command (change directory) to go the folder where you have downloaded this repository.

 Create a new environment named `coastsat` with all the required packages by entering these commands in succession: